zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ![Browser Extension Popup](images/zap-browser-extension-popup.png)

 - Before starting the recording go to settings icon and make sure that the `enable` option is turned off (disabling this will prevent from unnecessarily recording the server side recording).
-You donot need to do this step if you record using the Zest add-on.
+You do not need to do this step if you record using the Zest add-on.

 - Then you can start the recording by clicking on the `Record` button.
 - Now you can do whatever you want to record and when you are done with the recording you can click on the `Stop` button.
-- Then you can click on the `Download` button to download the zest script.
+- Then you can click on the `Download` button to download the Zest script.
 - Now you can import this script into the ZAP from the `Load Script` option (also shown in the image below) and use it for testing.

 ![Load Script](images/load-script.png)